bjabinn/EverisDVIs/README.md

 As you can still see there are some doubt about versions and they are because of checking compatibilities and integration approaches.

+Using those technologies we are creating a core application (Web API), a web application and a mobile one later on.

+The idea is to have a environment where we can register users, virtual machines, installed software inside these machines and register each log in and log out of the machines.

 Initial diagram model could be:
 ![ErDiagram](https://github.com/bjabinn/EverisDVIs/blob/master/images/ERdiagram.png)